 How likely are you to be in an accident with an uninsured driver?
 In Michigan, it’s more likely than most states.
-Michigan has one of the highest rates of uninsured drivers at 20.3 percent according to the Insurance Information Institute (III).
+Michigan has one of the highest rates of uninsured drivers at 20.3 percent, according to the Insurance Information Institute (III).
 That means one in five drivers you pass every day is potentially driving without insurance.
 And if you’re hit by one, you’ll be waiting a long, long time for reimbursement that may never come.

-Uninsured motorist coverage is a good idea for everyone, but a must for anyone for whom replacing a vehicle would cause great financial distress.
+Uninsured motorist coverage is a good idea for everyone, but a must for anyone for whom replacing a vehicle would cause significant financial distress.
 The same goes for drivers who often have several passengers, as underinsured protection provides added protection for bodily injury coverage.

 Is Michigan a no-fault state?

 Yes, Michigan is one of a handful of states that uses the no-fault system.

 No-fault is used to control excessive litigation—it curtails people from suing each other after a car accident for medically related “pain and suffering.”
 Additionally, no-fault insurance makes it easier to get medical bills paid quickly as it does not require fault to be established before medical payments are made.

 No-fault works by requiring most medical bills and related expenses to be paid from the auto insurance company of the injured person, not the person who caused the accident.
 This is done through a rider called Personal Injury Protection (PIP), which covers several costs that may result due to an accident.
 These coverages include: